DGardnerrr/project-tic-tac-toe/README.md

 1. Add more bonuses to my project
 - spending more time on my HTML - including a little more content to make game more interactive

-- being more creative with user face interactions with the tic tac toe game: including
+- being more creative with user face interactions with the tic tac toe game: including a score board, adding background music everytime a player clicks on each box, be more creative to substitute X and O with different characters that represent them

 Some of Issues Encountered:
-1. The use of DOM - not really familiar with DOM
+1. The use of DOM - not really familiar with DOM.However,was able to successfully master the concept after doing some practice, referring back to the previous lessons,recordings, labs